DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 ---
 layout: post
-title: "A (Not So) Simple Question and a Somewhat Diabolic Answer"
+title: "A (Not So) Simple Question"
 author: [frank, mathias]
 description:
 headline: